asfuller/moodaily/README.md

 cannot be displayed onto home.php (which is where you see the error next to logout.php).
 All data is also stored in the database.

-CLick the link below to take you to the website:
+## Click the link below to take you to the website:
 [Moodaily](http://moodaily.infinityfreeapp.com/SWE6623-FinalProject/)